-IndyCar confirmed on Thursday its 2020 season will open 6 June at an empty Texas Motor Speedway with an oval night race on a condensed schedule under coronavirus pandemic safety measures.
+IndyCar confirmed Thursday its 2020 season will open June 6 at an empty Texas Motor Speedway with an oval night race on a condensed schedule under coronavirus pandemic safety measures.

-The event sets the stage for a double sports return from the deadly virus outbreak in Fort Worth, with the PGA Tour planning to resume 11-14 June at the Charles Schwab Challenge at Colonial Country Club, also with no spectators.
+The event sets the stage for a double sports return from the deadly virus outbreak in Fort Worth, with the US PGA Tour planning to resume June 11-14 at the Charles Schwab Challenge at Colonial Country Club, also with no spectators.

 "All of that pent-up energy, anticipation, frustrations and anxiety will be pounding through the drivers' nervous systems," speedway president Eddie Gossage said.

 The Genesys 300 will stage practice, qualifying and the race on the same day over the 2.32km oval.
 The race will be shortened by 48 laps to 200 laps.